-Once upon a time there was an Empress who ruled in Central Bohemia.
+Once upon a time there was an Empress (or more precisely a Queen) who ruled in the Central Europe.
 Her name was Marie Terezie (Maria Theresia) and she reigned in 1740-1780.
 She was very wise and made many changes in her empire.
 One of those changes was based on an act from February of 1770.
-This act set an frame for new system of house numbering in whole Cisleithania.
+This act set a frame for new system of house numbering in whole Cisleithania.
 As Bohemia, Moravia and Silesia belonged under this part of Habsburg monarchy, it also affected every settlement in this region.

 Saturday, November 1, 2014

 There are just few types of rural settlement all over the world - even the conditions in which the settlements developed were different.
 Czech environment knows three basic types - linear settlement, nucleated settlement and dispersed settlement (oh my, it took me too many minutes to find English phrases!).
 There are almost no villages of clearly one type today, but let's take a look on these types using old maps.

 It was few days before the official end of the Great War, how was 1st World War called by our ancestors prior to 2nd World War.
 Habsburg monarchy was falling, mighty Austro-Hungarian empire came to its end.
 And there were several states which were founded in area which was prevously ruled by the Habsburg family.
 One of them was Czechoslovakia.
 It was 28th October of 1918.

 Friday, October 17, 2014